 Here is an example of how a KPI report looks:

-In this report, you can see the different KPI metrics.
-Organizations can keep themselves organized at any given point in time and touch bases with department heads to follow up on the progress their employees are making.
+In this report, you can see the different key performance indicators and KPIs metrics.
+Organizations can keep themselves organized at any given point in time and touch base with department heads to follow up on the progress their employees are making.

 How QuestionPro helps in measuring key performance indicators?